The Care Team

 A treatment team’s capacity to work collaboratively in assessment, treatment planning, and treatment review is essential for safe and effective treatment.
 With the different components of treatment working collaboratively together, progress in one domain (such as physical or psychological) will enable and support progress in each of the other domains.

-When working with a person living with an eating disorder, the treatment team should be respectful of and respond to the specific needs, preferences, and values of the person in the co-development of a treatment plan.
+When working with a person experiencing an eating disorder, the treatment team should be respectful of and respond to the specific needs, preferences, and values of the person throughout the co-development of a treatment plan.
 Sometimes however, the eating disorder may compromise a person’s capacity to make decisions in alignment with their long-term goals.
 In situations of deteriorating physical or mental health that require immediate intervention, the treatment team should strive to plan and implement treatment in collaboration with families and supports that is consistent with the person’s expressed wishes.

 Minimum treatment team

 At a minimum, a treatment team in the community (as opposed to those in a hospital setting), should be made up of a medical practitioner and a mental health professional.
 In the case of self-help or brief digital therapies, the person may not have a multidisciplinary team, but should be connected to medical care to ensure safety.

 Mental health professional